NYDF/RobinWhod/README.md

 # Welcome to Eriscord!

-RobinWhod is  website clone of Robinhood, a stock trading website, where users are able to manage their portfolios of stocks and track the performance of various stocks on the market overtime.
+RobinWhod is a website clone of Robinhood, a stock trading website, where users are able to manage their portfolios of stocks and track the performance of various stocks on the market overtime.

 ## Live chat
 https://aa-robinwhod.onrender.com/